yet-another-static-site-generator/yass/docs/tags.md

 - Same as global tags, each pair must be in one line.
 Neither `Key` nor `Value` can't contains new line.
+- `Key` can't have any spaces, thus `some value: text` is invalid tag and will not be parsed by the program.
+Write instead `somevalue: text` or `some_value: text`.
 - Same as global tags, you can add as many as you want tags to project.
 - Tags can be added in any place of a file (at beginning, between text, at end, etc) just they must start with new line.
 The program can't detect tags inside